tinashelorenzi/ALX-Final-Project/README.md

   Open your browser and visit https://localhost:5000

 ### Security Considerations
-    -The Blowfish encryption algorithm used in CipherGuard is designed to be secure, but it's important to stay informed about cryptography best practices and vulnerabilities.
+- The Blowfish encryption algorithm used in CipherGuard is designed to be secure, but it's important to stay informed about cryptography best practices and vulnerabilities.
 - Make sure to keep your master password secure and do not share it with anyone.
 - Regularly back up your encrypted password database to prevent data loss.

 ### Author
 CipherGuard is developed by Tinashe Matanda.
 Contact: tinashelorenzi@protonmail.com